Lightstreamer/Lightstreamer-kafka-connector/README.md

      ```
      which maps the topic `stocks` to the item names.

-   This configuration instructs the Kafka Connector to analyze every single event published to the topic `stocks` and check if it matches against any item subscribed by the client as:
+   This configuration instructs Kafka Connector to analyze every single event published to the topic `stocks` and check if it matches against any item subscribed by the client as:

    - `stock-[index=1]`, an item with the parameter `index` bound to a record key equal to `1`.
    - `stock-[index=2]`, an item with the parameter `index` bound to a record key equal to `2`.